 According to Gartner, one minute of IT downtime costs, on average, $5,600.
 That’s $336,000 per hour!
 What’s more, this doesn’t even consider the potential longer-term impact that degraded service can attract.
 Issues such as customer churn and decreased win rates will rear their ugly head if issues persist.
-And with 73% of organizations falling victim to certificate-related outages – it certainly seems to be a matter of when, not if.
+And considering that 83% of organizations experienced a certificate-related outage in the past 12 months - it certainly seems to be a matter of when, not if.

 What is a Public Key Infrastructure?

 A Public Key Infrastructure (PKI) is a combination of cryptography, public and private keys, certificate authorities (CAs) and revocation lists.
 All of these elements come together to ensure encrypted, tamper-resistant messages between two or more parties.
 It’s a validation exercise that verifies that any machine looking to establish a connection with a human or another machine is who they say they are.

 For someone to verify a machine’s identity, the machine will need to be assigned an X.509 certificate—the international standard for public key certificates.
 X.509 certificates are digitally signed documents—obtained through a PKI—that validate the sender’s authorization and name.
 The most common X.509 certificate type is a Transport Layer Security (TLS) certificate.

 Important note: While PKI is important to enterprise security, it is just one of many potential applications for machine identities.